slipguru/adenine/doc/source/tutorial.rst

 Installation from sources
 -------------------------
-If you like to manually install **ADENINE**, download the .zip or .tar.gz archive from `<http://slipguru.github.io/adenine/>`_.
+If you like to manually install ADENINE, download the .zip or .tar.gz archive from `<http://slipguru.github.io/adenine/>`_.
 Then extract it and move into the root directory::

     $ unzip slipguru-adenine-|release|.zip